Beyond Nails: A Guide to Traditional Timber Frame Joinery

 Even seismic activity, a real concern here in Utah, poses less threat to timber frames than to many rigid systems.
 The natural “give” in traditional joinery creates survivability that inelastic construction cannot match.

 And then there’s the beauty.
 When you walk under a timber frame pergola or sit in a pavilion crafted with exposed joinery, you’re experiencing something special.
-The intricate mortise and tenon connections, the wedged dovetails, the carefully fitted scarf joints – each one tells a story of precision and care.
+The intricate mortise and tenon connections, the carefully fitted scarf joints shows the precision and care.

 The environmental advantages matter too.
 Wood is renewable, and large timbers store carbon for the entire lifespan of your structure.
 Compare that to the energy-intensive manufacturing required for steel brackets and concrete, and the choice becomes even clearer.